wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 Breaking up large tech companies probably won't happen.
 There are significant benefits large tech companies provide for businesses and consumers.
 Additionally, they are all American companies and it is easier for the government to track and regulate big companies verses many smaller ones.

 If the playing field were leveled, smaller niche companies could force large companies to invest further in their own services to stay competitive.
 However, it is not possible to level the playing field entirely.
 Large companies will always retain the advantage of scale, especially with the more capital-intensive parts of the business, like hardware.
-They can use those excess profits to invest in research and development for future products, while knowing that not all efforts lead to successes.
+They can invest large profits in research and development for future products, while knowing that not all efforts lead to successes.
 They can also choose to buy out the competition, or invest the extra funds in copying the successful features of other companies.
 Such risks and rewards are inaccessible to smaller players.

 ### Security